uadmin/uadmin/docs/tutorial/part2.rst

 |

-Let's run the code again.
-Go back to your category model and see what happens.
+Let's run the code and see what happens.

 .. image:: assets/categorywithtagapplied.png

-As you can see, you can browse an image file in the Icon field.
-The * symbol after the Name field means it is required.
-Fill up the following information then click Save.
+As you can see, the Name field is now required indicated by the * symbol and the Icon field is now an image type.

+|

+Output

 .. image:: assets/categorydataoutputwithtag.png

-Well done!
-The output is much cleaner and better than before.

 |